abasagoitia/parse_elf/README.md

 ## Important Information
 - Parse Elf currently only supports parsing ELF files on 64bit Linux.
 All ELF's analyzed using this program must be 64bit.
 - This is an incomplete project further work will be done to complete functionality.
+- Currently main is in src/parse_elf_api.c but will be moved in the future

 ## Usage: